How We Farm Gas

 • Eagleford Shale of SW Texas

-In the US, most biogenic gas is produced from shallow, buried coal seams.
-This type of gas is called Coal Bed Methane (CBM).
+In the United States, shallow-buried coal seams produce most biogenic gas.
+The industry calls this gas Coal Bed Methane (CBM).
 In most cases, CBM is well over 90% methane (CH4) with minor amounts of nitrogen (N2) and carbon dioxide (CO2).

 Coal Bed Methane and Water

 CBM development has been ongoing since the late 1980s.
-To produce the biogenic natural gas from coals, the first step in most CBM wells is withdrawing vast quantities of the usually potable, formation water.
-This water naturally occurs underground, usually in the coal seam, which serve as aquifers.
+To produce the biogenic natural gas from the coals, the first step in most CBM wells is withdrawing vast quantities of the usually potable formation water.
+This water naturally occurs underground, usually in the coal seam, which serves as an aquifer.
 Read more here about why we think gas is important today.

-CBM is most likely generated by the methanogenic community and adsorbed into the coals matrix during the many millions of years required for the coalificaiton process.
+CBM is most likely generated by the methanogenic community and adsorbed into the coal matrix during the many millions of years required for the coalification process.
 The coals of northeast Wyoming are roughly 20 million years old.

-The typical CBM production process involves lifting the water to the surface, occasionally treating it, and then disposing of it in natural waterways.
-As the formation water gets removed, the hydrostatic pressure lowers in the coal reservoir.
+The typical CBM production process involves lifting the water to the surface, occasionally treating it, and then discharging it into natural waterways.
+As formation water is removed, the hydrostatic pressure in the coal reservoir decreases.
 The removal of water is a massive waste of a valuable asset.
 Without coal-aquifer water, the habitat of the methanogenic organisms that make the hydrogen and methane is destroyed.

-enough, the water levels in most of the gas productive coals has recovered to close to the pre-CBM water removal levels.
+enough, the water levels in most of the gas-producing coals have recovered to near pre-CBM water-removal levels.

 An Opportunity to Farm

-Farming bacteria, in conjunction with this proprietary Tool, Emerald Operating will produce a renewable, sustainable, non-fracked, natural-gas generated revenue stream at current and future (higher) natural gas prices.
+By farming bacteria in conjunction with this proprietary Tool, Emerald Operating will produce a renewable, sustainable, non-fracked, natural-gas-generated revenue stream at current and future (higher) natural gas prices.

 If you’d like more information on Emerald or Emerald’s activities, please contact us here.